-That said, I did try to approach their customer support to request more data on the diamonds.
+That said, I did try to approach their customer support to request more data like videos and photographs for the diamonds they are selling.
 Unfortunately, my request was explicitly rejected by their live support.

-Its the kind of talk about how “trusted” their business is and how Blue Nile only list high quality diamonds in their inventory just leaves a bitter taste in my mouth.
-Just take a look at the screenshot below and you’ll see the obvious contradictions.
+Its the kind of talk about how “trustworthy” their business is and how they only list high-quality diamonds in their inventory.
+This just leaves a bitter taste in my mouth.
+Take a look at the screenshot below and you’ll see the obvious contradictions.

 Fair?
 Good?
 These are “high quality” diamonds?
 Are you joking?

 I didn’t like the fact that the reason behind a rejected photograph request was never properly explained.
 Instead of addressing the issue on hand and alleviating my concerns, the live support staff kept on mentioning stuff like how “wonderful” the company is.

 Here’s my gripe – If the job of customer support is to give help to customers, then they should focus on taking care of their customers.
 If your company is really so “awesome”, prove it to the customer through actions and not via some fluffy bulls*** talk.

 I moved on and guess what?
 I managed to find the same exact diamond at JamesAllen.com.
 Needless to say, I contacted their support staff via a phone call immediately.
 A guy named Chris was on the other end of the line and he was really helpful and patient.

 He gave me further tips on choosing diamonds and notified me of several other diamonds that I had missed in my initial search.
 For a first time shopper, this type of information was greatly appreciated.

 Besides being able to inspect diamonds with magnified images at JamesAllen.com, they also had great looking ring designs.
 At that point in time, I wasn’t ready to commit myself to the purchase.
 Instead, I sat on the decision for 2 days and didn’t place the diamond on hold.